Jerry Colangelo: Baseball

 The Diamondbacks had gone into significant debt to build the 2001 champions.
 For example, he asked 12 of the highest-paid players to defer their salaries for four years and repay them over eight years.
 The ensuing debt came back to haunt the Diamondbacks in 2004.
-Only three years after winning the World Series and two years after winning a third division title in three years, the Diamondbacks never recovered from a slow start.
-They ultimately finished 51–111, the worst record in baseball and remains the worst in franchise history.
+Only three years after winning the World Series and two years after winning a third division title in four years, the Diamondbacks never recovered from a slow start.
+They ultimately finished 51–111, the worst record in baseball and still the worst in franchise history.

 By then, Colangelo was gone.
-He was forced to resign as Managing General Partner in the summer of 2004, and subsequently sold his interest.
+He was forced to resign as managing general partner in the summer of 2004 and subsequently sold his interest.
 Ken Kendrick succeeded him as managing general partner, while Jeff Moorad became CEO and operating head of the franchise.

 In an interview with USA Today, Colangelo defended his approach to building the Diamondbacks, saying that he was only trying to build a winning team.
-He contrasted his approach with that of the Diamondbacks' expansion brethren, the Tampa Bay Devil Rays, who at the time had finished in either last or next-to-last every season (and would not have a winning season until 2008).
-He claimed that the plan only backfired when the economy went sour and he didn't get as much from baseball's central fund as anticipated.
+He contrasted his approach with that of the Diamondbacks' expansion brethren, the Tampa Bay Devil Rays, who at the time had finished in either last or next-to-last every season and would not have a winning season until 2008.
+He claimed that the plan only backfired when the economy worsened and he didn't get as much from baseball's central fund as anticipated.